YottaDB/YDBDoc/ProgGuide/ioproc.rst

    /L[ISTEN][(numexpr)]

-where numexpr specifies the listen queue depth for a listening socket.
-The value will be between 1 and the system-enforced maximum.
+where ``numexpr`` specifies the listen queue depth for a listening socket.
+The value can be 1 through a maximum determined by the operating system.
 By default, an OPEN or USE with LISTEN immediately sets the listen queue size to 1.
-For vendor-specific information on how to change your system's maximum queue length, refer to the listen manpage..
+For vendor-specific information on how to change your system's maximum queue length, refer to the ``listen(2)`` manpage..

 .. code-block:: none

-   /W[AIT][(timeout)]
+   /W[AIT][(timeout[,[what][,handle]])]

+where:

-where timeout is a numeric expression that specifies how long in seconds a server waits for a connection or data to become available on one of the sockets in the current Socket Device.
+- ``timeout`` is a numeric expression that specifies how long in seconds the WRITE command waits for a condition to be met in the current SOCKET device.
+- The optional ``what`` specifies the condition that the command waits for.

+  - if ``what`` is omitted, the command waits for an incoming connection at a listening socket.
+  - if ``what`` is just ``"WRITE"``, the command waits till a socket is not blocked for a WRITE.
+  - if ``what`` is just ``"READ"``, the command waits till data is available to read.
+  - if ``what`` includes both ``READ`` and ``WRITE`` substrings, the command waits till either data becomes available to read, or a socket is not blocked for a WRITE.

+- If ``handle`` is specified, the command waits for the condition to occur at a specific socket in the current SOCKET device.
+Otherwise, it waits till the condition is satisfied for any socket in tne current SOCKET device.

 .. note::
+   In most circumstances, ``WRITE /WAIT(timeout[,"WRITE"])`` for non-blocking sockets returns immediately, because non-blocking sockets are usually ready for writing.
+See ``WRITE /BLOCK("OFF")`` below.

    If the current Socket Device is $PRINCIPAL and input and output are different SOCKETs, WRITE /WAIT applies to the input side of the device.

 .. code-block:: none